Last Updated on by Angie

-With this long and rich history, it can be daunting to plan a music-focused trip to Vienna.
+With this long and rich history, it can be daunting to find all the best musically themed things to do in Vienna.
 After all, you can only visit so many museums and listen to so many performances before getting burned out.

 During our stay in Vienna, we checked out four of the best music spots in the city.
 If you're looking to experience the music scene during your stay, we'd like to recommend these as a perfect starter!

 Haus der Musik